5G Internet - the latest in ultrafast broadband technology

 What can 5G be used for?

-One of the core applications of 5G technology is that with the right carefully chosen equipment, it is the ideal solution to provide a very fast and highly reliable broadband connection almost immediately to any home or business premises within 5G coverage – and without any reliance upon fibres, wires or other kinds of cabling.
+One of the core applications of 5G technology is that with the right carefully chosen equipment, it is the ideal means of providing very fast and highly reliable broadband almost immediately to any home or business premises within 5G coverage – and with no reliance upon fibres, wires or other kinds of cabling.

 How is 5G made available?

-Much the same as current technologies such as 4G, 5G is transmitted by the UK’s major mobile network operators such as Vodafone and O2 over masts on their mobile phone networks.
+Much the same as current technologies such as 4G, 5G is transmitted by the UK’s major mobile network operators such as EE, Vodafone, O2 and Three over masts on their mobile phone networks.

 5G uses an entirely different set of frequencies to earlier technologies such as 4G.